ReshmaShaik01/Game/README.md

 ## Demo

-You can see a live demo of this application [here](file:///C:/Users/01res/Downloads/all/visual%20studio/Stack%20Game/index.html).
+You can see a live demo of this application [here] (file:///C:/Users/01res/Downloads/all/visual%20studio/Stack%20Game/index.html).

 ## Installation